 Kiss the Girls

-This thriller is a hardcover edition that was published by Grand Central Publishing on January 11, 1995 and has 451 pages.
+thriller that was published by Grand Central Publishing on January 11, 1995 and has 451 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Along Came a Spider, Jack & Jill
+Other books by this author which I have reviewed include Along Came a Spider, Jack & Jill

 Second in the Alex Cross thriller series and revolving around a black psychologist-detective in Washington D.C.